thaniyelraja/thaniyelraja/README.md

 ### What I'm Working On

-- Building REST APIs for real-time vehicle tracking systems
+- Building scalable REST APIs using Java and Spring Boot
-- Handling GPS data processing and middleware logic
+- Designing backend logic and handling database interactions
-- Focused on debugging and backend performance
+- Enhancing debugging, troubleshooting, and performance optimization

 <br />